elibendavid/e2c2/README.md

 **autoload** - you can also load a configuration automatically according to content if environment variable ```AWS_DEFAULT_PROFILE``` is set.
 This behavior is defined by the ```_aws_profile_auto_load``` dictionaty in e2c2config.py

+It is recommended to go over e2c2config.py to check whats really going on.

 ## Install:

 copy the files to the same location (aka <install_dir>)